shuklak13/Statistics/Statistics.md

 ## Influential Points
 * points that have an unusually large influence on the model's form
-* either are outliers, or have large leverage (meaning their x-values are far away from the x-values of other points)
+* either are outliers, or have large leverage (meaning their x-values are far away from the mean x-values)
 	* find leverage with `hatvalues()`
 * Ways to Identify
 	* Studentized Residual = `DFFit(x) / StandardError`